piotrmurach/rspec-benchmark/README.md

 The `ips` part is optional but its usage clarifies the intent.

-The performance timining of this matcher can be tweaked using the `within` and `warmup` matchers.
+The performance timing of this matcher can be tweaked using the `within` and `warmup` matchers.
 These are expressed as seconds.

 By default `within` matcher is set to `0.2` second and `warmup` matcher to `0.1` respectively.
 To change how long measurements are taken, for example, to double the time amount do: